 If you lost your job due to your drug addiction, or you’ve been living off the support of friends and family, you may want to think about finding employment.
 Finding a job not only helps fill your time, it gives your life a sense of purpose.
 It also gives you a source of income which you can use to repay debts and support yourself, rather than relying on assistance from others.
 Some local businesses may even offer positions specifically for recovering addicts.

 Jumping back into the dating game is not recommended for addicts in the early stages of life after addiction rehab.
 That doesn’t mean you’re destined to live a life of solitude like a monk or a crusty old hermit.
 What it means is that recovering addicts need time to focus on themselves before factoring in the complexities of a romantic relationship.

 Preventing Relapse during Addiction Recovery

 Relapse is the elephant in the room, but you don’t have to let it trample you.
 Don’t forget that addiction relapse is not a singular event.
 It’s a process.
 It’s starts on an emotional level, progresses to the mental stage and, finally, concludes with the physical use of substances.
-If you need a refresher, check out our article, 3 Stages of Addiction Relapse: Emotional, Mental & Physical.

 And, for a reminder on addiction relapse triggers, direct your attention here: 12 Relapse Triggers Infographic.